 Day of your oral defense -- Do not miss your oral defense (also called the final exam), or you will not graduate this semester.
 It must occur on the approved date, and all faculty committee members must be in attendance, either in person or by way of teleconference.
 You must also initiate your ETAF and complete the required survey's on the day of your defense through the plan of study portal.

 At least two weeks before the end of classes (the earlier the better -- For thesis students other than "Exam Only" or "Degree Only" (neither of which is common), last practical day to defend thesis and secure electronic signatures on electronic Form 9 (thesis defense/exam).

 - IMPORTANT NOTE: Even NON-thesis students must schedule the above final exam, even though there may not be an oral defense.
 This is due to a bug in the Graduate School's processing.
-Non-thesis students can schedule their final exam thorough Stacy Lane in the CIT office.
+Non-thesis students can schedule their final exam thorough the CIT office.

-Approximately the last day of classes (meaning prior to final exams week) -- For thesis students, last day to deposit thesis, and to submit their certificate of completion of the web-based "Exit Questionnaire" at their scheduled deposit appointment.
-Do not miss your appointment, or you will not graduate at the end of this semester.
+Approximately the last day of classes (meaning prior to final exams week) -- For thesis students, last day to deposit thesis, and to submit their ETAF and Required Survey(s).
+The ETAF should be initiated no earlier than the day of a students defense through the plan of study portal.

 Again, for the official deadlines and dates for any of the above, in any given semester, click on this link --> Graduate School's Calendar.

 - Institutional Review Board (IRB) -- also called Human Research Protection Program -- provides approvals required in many CIT theses.
 If you are collected data via a survey instrument, you must get PRE-approval from Purdue IRB.
 Federal law requires such approval.
 You need to account for time to get IRB approval into your research project schedule.